grafana/detect-angular-dashboards/README.md

 > Warning, Angular private plugins will be ignored from the scan when using Grafana <= 10.1.0.

-Create a service account, with `Plugins / Plugin Writer` permissions (or "Admin" if using OSS without RBAC).
+Create a service account, with `Plugins / Plugin Maintainer` permissions (or "Admin" if using OSS without RBAC).

 The reason behind admin rights is that the plugins endpoint returns all plugins only if the token can view and install plugins.